nidhishkrishnan/stackoverflow/employee-testcontainer/README.md

-# Employee Application (A Spring Boot app for demonstrating testcontainers)
+# Employee Application

+## Spring Boot app for demonstrating integration testing using testcontainers
 This repo is been created for one of the StackOverflow question [61013260](https://stackoverflow.com/questions/61013260) to showcase how we can use testcontinaer to mock the database and write spring integration tests